Who will be state champs? Offensive juggernaut Kennedy Catholic among favorites in wide-open Class 4A

 The question some ask of Kennedy’s preseason hype: What has it done to deserve it?

-The Burien school reached the Class 3A state title game in 2006 when it lost to Bellevue, but it hasn’t made it out of the first round since, and never won it all.
+The Burien school reached the Class 3A state title game in 2006 when it lost to Bellevue, but it hasn’t had much postseason success since and has never won it all.
 It used to play in the now-defunct Class 3A/2A Seamount League before moving up to the 4A NPSL.

 “I’m telling you, though, this is the most absurd returning group we’ve had,” Cross said.
 “These guys have been taking things in; they were thrown into the fire to play varsity games and they’ve made it through the coals and they’re all back and ready to go.”